safespring/docs/content/backup/recovery/linux-recovery.md

   [Quickstart Guide](../quickstart-guide.md) for information about how to do this.
 * A license for TBMR.
   As a customer, you have access to our site license.

-  Please contact [support](../../service/support.md) to receive a copy.
+Please contact [support](../../service/support.md) to receive a copy of the TBMR software and license.

 #### Installation
 1. Install TBMR **(on Ubuntu/Debian)**: